Mother of 3-year-old Elsa boy who died in accidental shooting speaks out

 But Rivera says for a mourning mother, an arrest won't bring her son back.

 "I don't think anything will ever give me closure," she said.
-"They're gonna do what they're going to do to him, you know, but it just should've never happened."
+"They're going do what they're going to do to him, you know, but it just should've never happened."

 News Video